mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 green colour and visibility is limited.
-The colony has begun to keep close tabs on explorers with tracking and communications devices after a few expeditions were lost in the world’s murky mountain ranges.
+The colony has begun to keep close tabs on explorers with tracking and communications devices after a few expeditions were lost in the world's murky mountain ranges.

 Shudusham
 A water world with only a few small land masses,